haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

   - When the user restores a session, the saved tabs are reopened.

 - **Tab Synchronization**
-  - Any tab addition/removal is reflected in the `service-worker` in-memory storage.
-  - The bookmark folder is updated in real-time to maintain synchronization.
+  - The bookmark folder is updated by a timer of manual trigger.

 ## Bookmark as URL Store